yanfonseca/mytutorials/README.md

-# mytutorial-shell
+# Introduction to Shell

-An easy way to learn shell commands to make your day easier.
+This content is a breaf way to learn and review some basics and expert commands to make you daily data manipulation easier and productive.